2016 New York and New Jersey bombings: Discovery, shootout, and arrest

-At around 10:30 a.m., a Linden bar owner was in a deli across the street from his bar, watching CNN, when he saw a man sleeping in the bar's doorway.
-He recognized the man as Rahimi from news reports and called 9-1-1, saying "the guy looks a little suspicious and doesn't look good to me."
-When three Linden police officers arrived fifteen minutes later and awoke the man, they realized that the man was Rahimi.
+At around 10:30 a.m., Linden bar owner Harinder Baines was in a deli across the street from his bar, watching CNN, when he saw a man sleeping in the bar's doorway.
+He recognized the man as Rahimi from news reports and called 911, saying "the guy looks a little suspicious and doesn't look good to me."
+Linden Police Department (Linden PD) Officer Angel Padilla arrived and awoke the man, soon confirming that the man was the wanted Rahimi, and calmly (so as not to alert Rahimi) called for additional units to be dispatched to the location.
+Officer Padilla ordered Rahimi to show his hands.
+Rahimi disregarded the order, retrieved a Glock 9mm handgun, and shot Officer Padilla in the abdomen, striking his bulletproof vest.